bodrick/awesome/TOPICS.md

 ## powershell-logging-module

 *   [PoShLog/PoShLog](https://github.com/PoShLog/PoShLog) - :nut\_and\_bolt:  PoShLog is PowerShell cross-platform logging module.
 It allows you to log structured event data into console, file and much more places easily.
 It's built upon great C# logging library Serilog - https://serilog.net/

-## serilog

-*   [PoShLog/PoShLog](https://github.com/PoShLog/PoShLog) - :nut\_and\_bolt:  PoShLog is PowerShell cross-platform logging module.
-It allows you to log structured event data into console, file and much more places easily.
-It's built upon great C# logging library Serilog - https://serilog.net/
-*   [Analogy-LogViewer/Analogy.LogViewer](https://github.com/Analogy-LogViewer/Analogy.LogViewer) - A customizable Log Viewer with ability to create custom providers.
-Can be used with C#, C++, Python, Java and others

 ## serilog-extension